The HealthTech Activator is a coordinated, ecosystem-wide support mechanism for early-stage founders and companies in NZ’s healthtech sector.

-Today, healthtech firms rank among some of NZ’s most globally successful businesses.
-NZ also ranks sixth worldwide in global healthtech commercialisation activity.
+Today, healthtech firms rank among some of NZ's most globally successful businesses and NZ's healthtech sector shows impressive growth potential.

 NZ’s healthtech sector shows impressive growth potential.
 In 2019, healthtech firms accounted for 11% of our top 200 technology businesses, demonstrating a five-year compound annual growth rate of 9.1%.

 Healthtech innovators, however, face some unique challenges on the path to commercialisation.
 These include stringent regulatory and clinical trial requirements, higher capital needs and longer commercialisation pathways.